GazzaJ/CI-MS3-W3Recipes/README.md

 As a keen cook, I love to try new recipes, but equally as a regular cook it can sometimes be difficult to think of new recipes to try which keep the whole family happy.
 Thus, I thought it would be interesting to put a bit of a spin on the typical recipe database and attempt to get a recipe for as many countries in the world as possible, and what better way to do this than to get the site users to post their tried and tested favourite recipes.

-Thus the primary intention for this website is to provide user with a database of recipes they can search on route to attempting a new recipe, and to also enable those users to upload their own recipes to share with other site users.
+So the primary intention for this website is to provide user with a database of recipes they can search on route to attempting a new recipe, and to also enable those users to upload their own favourite recipes to share with other site users.

-The objective is to achieved the above with a visually appealing, interactive yet intuitive UX, which provides simple consistent navigation and interaction irrespective of the device.
+My aim is to achieved the above with a visually appealing, interactive yet intuitive UX, which provides simple consistent navigation and interaction irrespective of the device.
 Ultimately, I would like this site to be fun, and encourage users to:
  - upload their favourite recipes
  - share the site and encourage their friends to also upload recipes
  - keep track of where they stand in terms of number of recipes uploaded, compared to other users
- - keep track of our progress "filling the map"
+ - keep track of our progress towards "filling the map"

 [The live website can be viewed here!](https://ci-ms3-w3recipes.herokuapp.com/)